yandex-cloud/docs/en/storage/concepts/policy.md

    }
    ```

-* A policy gives each user and service account full access to the folder with the same name as the [user ID](../../iam/operations/users/get.md) or the [service account ID](../../iam/operations/sa/get-id.md):
+* A policy gives each user and service account full access to the folder with the same name as the {% if audience != "internal" %}[user ID](../../iam/operations/users/get.md) or the [service account ID](../../iam/operations/sa/get-id.md){% else %}user ID or the service account ID{% endif %}:

   ```json
   {